veronnia/Assignment_2/README.md

 # Assignment_2
-This is my second assignment from the odin project, this is an application of the flex.
-I made 2 version indicated by v1 for version 1 and v2 for verison 2. the html file of version 1 is called index.html for reasons related to the odin project.
+This is my second assignment from The Odin Project.
+It’s an application that focuses on practicing Flexbox.
+The initial solution is saved without any numbers in the file name.
+The updated solution is a refined attempt aimed at improving both functionality and visual design.